 Overview of content related to 'intellectual property'

-This page provides an overview of 1 article related to 'ontologies'.
+This page provides an overview of 1 article related to 'cataloguing'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-Ariadne contributors most frequently referring to 'ontologies':
+Ariadne contributors most frequently referring to 'cataloguing':